EDEN: Efficient Dual-Layer Exploration Planning for Fast UAV Autonomous Exploration in Large 3-D Environments: RELATED WORK

 \subsection{Optimal-Routing-Based Exploration Planning}

 Optimal-routing-based methods usually formulate the exploration target decision problems into routing problems.
-Optimal-tour-based methods can be roughly devided into frontier-ATSP methods \cite{Boyu2021, Cao2021, Tang2023, Yinghao2024} and coverage-path-ATSP methods \cite{Shuang2025, Yichen2024, Song2018, Feng2024, Boyu2023}.
-Frontier-ATSP methods formulate ATSP using frontiers and find the shortest tour between frontiers.
-Coverage-path-ATSP methods formulate ATSP with unexplored space and find the shortest coverage path.
-The main drawback of the optimal-routing-based methods is that they have to spend luxury computation on solving ATSP in large-scale environments.
-Moreover, counterintuitively, recent works \cite{fsmp,ericson2025information} report that optimal-tour-based methods usually do not have an obvious advantage in minimizing the exploration path distance compared to greedy methods.
-This is because optimal-routing-based methods have implicit optimal assumptions, where frontier-ATSP methods assume a new frontier will not be generated after exploring an existing frontier, while coverage-path-ATSP methods assume all the unexplored space is traversable.
+Optimal-tour-based methods can be roughly devided into frontier-ATSP-based methods \cite{Boyu2021, Tang2023, Yinghao2024} and coverage-ATSP-based methods \cite{Shuang2025, Yichen2024, Song2018, Feng2024, Boyu2023}.
+Frontier-ATSP-based methods formulate ATSP using frontiers and find the shortest tour between frontiers.
+Coverage-ATSP-based methods formulate ATSP with unexplored space and find the shortest coverage path. \Higher{The main drawback of the optimal-routing-based methods is that they have to spend an extremely high computational cost on solving ATSP in large-scale environments.} Moreover, recent works \cite{fsmp,ericson2025information} report that optimal-routing-based methods usually do not have an obvious advantage in minimizing the exploration path distance compared to greedy methods.
+This is because optimal-routing-based methods usually make implicit optimal assumptions.
+Frontier-ATSP-based methods assume new frontiers will not arise after exploring a frontier.
+Coverage-ATSP-based methods assume all the unexplored space is traversable for the robot.
 Obviously, the above assumptions do not hold in most cases.
-Therefore, spending too much computation on finding a high-quality ATSP solution is not cost-effective.
+Therefore, spending too much effort on computing a high-quality ATSP solution is not cost-effective.